jensbambauer/seriale/site/content/series/true-demon.md

 Country: Germany | Genre: Mystery, Horror,
 Action, Sci-Fi, Drama | Director: Jan Zenkner | Writer: Hanno von Contzen

-Found-Footage meets youtube-nocookie.
+Found-Footage meets YouTube.
 Anna, Ben and Lukas come upon brutal creatures and a massive conspiracy, which has catastrophic consequences for the entire world.
 Anna faces her demons and shares her feelings, her horrors and her fight for survival with us.